I don’t usually talk too much about my personal life on this blog, but I do have some big news!

-Well, official for the next two and half years.
+Well, official for the next two and a half years.
 I will have to apply for another Visa after that to continue to live in the UK.
 I think it will be easier.
 We know what is needed and we will be gathering the documentation as we go.

-I am really excited for this next phase in my life.
+I am excited about this next phase in my life.
 It is going to be an adjustment.
 As an American citizen moving to the UK, I know I have a lot to learn about how things work in England.
 Still, I am happy that Russell and I are together properly.